Art Nouveau porcelain cup and saucer from the Russian Gardner Manufactory

-This antique, decorative porcelain cup and saucer comes from the long-established Russian Gardner Porcelain Manufactory (Russian: Гарднеръ), founded in 1766 near Moscow.
+This antique, decorative porcelain cup and saucer comes from the long-established Russian Gardner Porcelain Manufactory (Russian: Гарднеръ).
 It was manufactured around 1900, during the waning Tsarist Empire, presumably still under the supervision of the Gardner family or immediately after its transfer to the Kuznetsov Porcelain Factory.

 The floral decoration with delicate white blossoms on a blue background and fine gold rim decoration reflects the typical Art Nouveau design.
 The natural lines and gentle color transitions lend the cup lightness and elegance.